/About Glenwood Middle School / Administrators

-The Ball-Chatham Board of Education approved the appointment of Mr. Brad Kyes, as Assistant Principal at Glenwood High School and Glenwood Middle School at their April 29th meeting.
-He will begin on July 1, 2020.
+The Ball-Chatham Board of Education approved the appointment of Mr. Brad Kyes, as Assistant Principal at Glenwood High School and Glenwood Middle School at their April 29, 2020 meeting.
+He began on July 1, 2020.
 Mr. Kyes received his Bachelor of Science in History Education from Illinois State University in 2001 and then went on to earn a Master of Science in Educational Leadership in 2010 from the University of Illinois at Springfield.
 In 2018, Mr. Kyes earned his second Master of Science degree in Teaching and Learning with an emphasis on ELL from the University of St. Francis.

 Mr. Kyes comes to the Ball-Chatham School District from Springfield High School where he served as a teacher from 2008-2018 and then served as an administrative intern for the 2018-2019 and the 2019-2020 school years.
 He was also the guidance counselor for the seniors, class of 2020.
 During his time at Springfield High School he has served in many leadership roles such as the AVID Site Coordinator, SAT Site Coordinator, the NCAA Site Administrator, and the PBIS Coach and Co-Coordinator for the “Be A Senator” Program.